HerveAbdi/data4PCCAR/README.md

 ### colorsOfMusic

-12 children and 10 adults picked up the color that best describes each of 9 pieces of music.
+A set of 12 children and 10 adults picked up the color that best describes each of 9 pieces of music.
 To be used to illustrate CA and Partial Triadic CA (a variant of CA, a.k.a.
 PTCA).

 ### colorsOfVowels

-133 (French) participants associated 6 colors to 6 vowels (data from Chastaing, 1961).
+A set of 133 (French) participants associated 6 colors to 6 vowels (data from Chastaing, 1961).
 To be used to illustrate CA.

 ### deadInTheUSA